-Within cognitive science, different types of computational models have been proposed to explain the mechanisms behind cross-situational word learning, and to capture various empirical phenomena.
-Computational models based on associative learning track the co-occurrence statistics between words and referents across situations, typically taking the form of a pairwise counts or association-strength tables (Kachergis et al., 2012; Fazly et al., 2010; McMurray et al., 2012).
-A second class of models instead take a hypothesis testing-based approach, where models only consider a single word-referent mapping at a time, and staying or switching hypotheses depending on if the observed data are consistent with the hypothesis or not (Trueswell et al., 2013; Stevens et al., 2017).
-A third class of models use Bayesian approaches to infer lexicons (the full set of word-referent mappings) with high posterior probability, trading off between a prior that favors a simple lexicon versus a lexicon that properly captures the observed data (Frank et al., 2009; Yurovsky and Frank, 2015).
-These three model classes successfully account for various behavioral phenomena, but they share a common limitation: they operate on discrete symbols rather than raw inputs, allowing the learning problem to be reduced to counting co-occurrences between words and objects.
-This side-steps a crucial aspect of cross-situational learning, and word learning more generally: generalizing to novel exemplars of a familiar word (Samuelson and Horst, 2007).
+Within cognitive science, different types of computational models have been proposed to explain the mechanisms behind cross-situational word learning and to capture various empirical phenomena.
+Computational models based on associative learning track the cooccurrence statistics between words and referents across situations, typically taking the form of pairwise counts or associative strengths (Fazly, Alishahi, & Stevenson, 2010; Kachergis, Yu, & Shiffrin, 2012; McMurray, Horst, & Samuelson, 2012).
+A second class of models instead takes a hypothesis testing-based approach, where models only consider a single wordreferent mapping at a time, and staying or switching hypotheses depending on if the observed data are consistent with the hypothesis or not (Stevens, Gleitman, Trueswell, & Yang, 2017; Trueswell et al., 2013).
+A third class of models uses Bayesian approaches to infer lexicons (the full set of word-referent mappings) with high posterior probability, trading off between a prior that favors a simple lexicon versus a lexicon that properly captures the observed data (Frank, Goodman, & Tenenbaum, 2009; Yurovsky & Frank, 2015).
+These three model classes successfully account for various behavioral phenomena, but they all share a common limitation: They operate by encoding visual referents as discrete symbols rather than their raw perceptual inputs, side-stepping a crucial aspect of how cross-situational word learning is possible in the wild.

 In this paper, we look to machine learning for potential solutions to this problem.
 Recent advances have led to the development of multimodal neural networks that combine language and vision information and can be trained from raw data such as images and text.
-These networks are capable of learning a variety of vision and language tasks ranging from image captioning (Xu et al., 2015), visual question answering (Antol et al., 2015; Johnson et al., 2017) and grounded language learning (Hill et al., 2020a).1 One consequence of this success is the intriguing possibility that multimodal neural networks are effectively performing large-scale cross-situational learning, and doing so from naturalistic data.
-Additionally, their ability to generalize to new images and new exemplars suggest they may address some of the shortcomings of symbolic, count-based approaches.
+These networks are capable of learning a variety of vision and language tasks ranging from image captioning (Xu et al., 2015), visual question answering (Antol et al., 2015; Johnson et al., 2017), and grounded language learning (Hill, Clark, Hermann, & Blunsom, 2020).
+One consequence of these successes is the intriguing possibility that multimodal neural networks are effectively performing large-scale cross-situational word learning and are capable of doing so from naturalistic data.
+Additionally, their ability to generalize to new exemplars suggests that they may address some of the shortcomings of symbolic, count-based approaches.

 Despite the application-driven successes of multimodal neural networks, it is unclear how these approaches would fare as accounts of psychological processes.
 Which empirical phenomena from the cross-situational word learning literature can they explain?
-Although some papers have begun to explore these questions, they typically focus on just one or two phenomena.
-For example, Chrupała et al. (2015) evaluate their model on measures of word similarity.
-Other work explores individual phenomena such as fast mapping (Lazaridou et al., 2014; Hill et al., 2020b) or mutual exclusivity (Gulordava et al., 2020).
-Moreover, each study differs in the architectures and training procedures used in their modeling efforts, suggesting the need for a more comprehensive account.
+Although previous researchers have explored similar questions, they have typically focused on just one or two phenomena.
+For example, Chrupała, Kádár, and Alishahi (2015) evaluate their model on measures of word similarity.
+Other work explores individual phenomena such as fast mapping (Hill et al., 2020; Lazaridou, Bruni, & Baroni, 2014) or mutual exclusivity (Gulordava, Brochhagen, & Boleda, 2020).
+Moreover, each of these studies differs in the architectures and training procedures used, suggesting the need for a more comprehensive and standard-ized account of what these models are capable of.